 The Company has been engaged in a lengthy litigation process relating to corruption and prevarication charges against officials of the outgoing Junta in Andalusia related to the public tender for the Aznalcóllar Project.
 In October 2019, five judges of the Appellate Court of Seville unanimously ruled in favour of Emerita's appeal of a lower court's decision to dismiss a criminal case against the Andalusian government panel responsible for awarding the Aznalcóllar Project and the former Director of Mines of the Government of Andalusia.
 The criminal case was re-opened, and the scope of criminal charges expanded.
-All testimony relating to this phase of the proceedings has now been completed and the Company is now awaiting the presiding judge's resolution on the case.
+All testimony relating to this phase of the proceedings has now been completed.

 On July 9, 2021, the Company announced that the presiding judge of Court No. 3 of Seville, Judge Patricia Fernandez, had issued new indictments for the irregularities committed in the awarding of the Aznalcollar public tender, abiding by the mandate of the Superior Court's ruling (Please see the Company's June 24, 2021 press release).
-This is an important development in that this is the initial court that heard the charges and until recently was not fully aligned with the Superior Court's (Provincial) rulings.
-Upon final review of the body of evidence, the presiding judge of Court No. 3 has reconsidered the court's position relative to earlier rulings and has increased the number of people charged with crimes as well as added an additional serious charge.
+This was an important development in that this was the court that initially heard the charges and until then was not fully aligned with the Superior Court's (Provincial) rulings.
+Upon final review of the body of evidence, the presiding judge of Court No. 3 has reconsidered the Court's position relative to earlier rulings and has increased the number of people charged with crimes as well as added an additional serious charge.
+The Company is now awaiting the presiding judge's resolution of the case.